Hypermobility Exercises to Avoid — and How to Move Safely with hEDS or HSD

 You can use cushions, supports, and props to help support the spine and neck.
 You can try wearing compression for POTS and dysautonomia.

-It is tempting to try and push through, but it often leads to flares and injuries.
+It is tempting to try to push through, but it often leads to flares and injuries.
 If you are dealing with a condition like ME/CFS, this could also trigger Post Exertional Malaise (PEM).

 Fix: To avoid this, learning to pace is key.
 This can include being flexible with your movement practice, as we tend to feel different day to day.